Resume

 Check the job description

-Tweaking your resume to match the job description might seem like extra effort — but it’s an easy way to get inspiration on what skills and experience the employer wants from you.
+Tweaking your resume to match the job description is extra effort — but why guess what the company is looking for when it’s all laid out for you?
+Checking the job ad is an easy way to get inspiration on what skills and experience the employer wants from you.

-Using similar terms from the job description shows recruiters you’re the right fit for the role and boosts your chances with applicant tracking systems (ATS) when scanning resumes for keywords.
+Using similar terms from the job ad shows recruiters you’re the right fit for the role and boosts your chances with Applicant Tracking Systems (ATS) when scanning resumes for keywords.

 Check out this job ad for a product manager position:

-This company’s looking for someone who can communicate in group discussions, so mention times you led projects or regularly contributed to meetings to show you’re a team player.
-They also emphasized data visualization, so include your knack for explaining complex ideas to non-technical clients.
+This company wants someone who can communicate in group discussions, so mention times you led projects or regularly contributed to meetings.
+They also emphasize data visualization, so include your knack for explaining complex ideas to non-technical clients.

 Research skills relevant to your industry